langjam/jam0001/Boole/README.md

 PYTHON_MEMLIMIT (in kilobytes) the process is restarted until it succeeds.
 For small maps, it may help to just restart (with `cargo run -- programname`) everything again until it succeeds.

+When a map has succesfully been layed out, its layout is saved.
+If you want to regenerate this layout, supply the optional argument (`--rebuild / -r`).

 # LangJam